datenanfragen/website/content/en/blog/sample-letter-gdpr-access-request/index.md

 ## Isn't there an easier way?

 The idea behind Datenanfragen.de is to make it as easy as possible for you to exercise your rights regarding data protection.
 Therefore we have developed a [generator](/generator), with which you can create requests like this automatically.
 We invite you to give it a try.

+---

+**Updates:**

+We have made the following changes to this sample letter since the initial publication:

+* [April 18, 2020](https://github.com/datenanfragen/data/pull/562/commits/cde0c2a4943022a025e095a283b2043cf7c2ded0#diff-21e880eae2f2c4209d64e2fe3bf93b7f): Explain that 'personal data' includes pseudonymised data and explicitly request that as well.
+Mention anonymised data and request to be informed about it.
+Also request an easily understandable explanation of the procedure used.
+More consistent style between [all templates]({{< ref "sample-letters" >}}).
+(Thanks, Andreas!)